utopia-repository/TrID-package/README.md

 ## License

-This downloader utility is licensed under MIT/Expat (see [LICENSE](LICENSE).
+This downloader utility is licensed under MIT/Expat (see [LICENSE](LICENSE)).

 However, TrID itself (and thus the generated .deb's) are *not* DFSG-free.
-The license of TrId is as follows:
+The license of TrID is as follows:

 ```
 License: